-His antiapartheid activism made him a frequent target of the authorities.
-In the starting of 1952, he was intermittently banned that is he was restricted in travel, association, and speech.
-He was arrested in December 1956 with more than a hundred other people on charges of treason that were designed to harass antiapartheid activists.
+His anti-apartheid activism made him a frequent target of the authorities.
+At the start of 1952, he was intermittently banned that is he was restricted in travel, association, and speech.
+He was arrested in December 1956 with more than a hundred other people on charges of treason that were designed to harass anti-apartheid activists.

 In the same year, he went on trial and eventually was acquitted in 1961.
 During the extended court proceedings, he divorced his first wife and married Nomzamo Winifred Madikizela (Winnie Madikizela-Mandela).